Skip to main content

 1. Log in to OpenStack and take note of your User Name and Password.

-2. When you log in to OpenStack, you'll see the Overview screen with a list of projects.
+2. When you log in to OpenStack, the Overview screen displays a list of projects.

-3. Enter the name of the project you'd like to access in the Device42 Project Name field.
+3. Enter the name of the project you want to access in the Device42 Project Name field.

 Create an OpenStack Discovery Job